Marcos-Fernando/AnnoTEP/README.md

 ```
 - Inside the ``required.txt`` file, you'll find the fundamental libraries, such as Flask and python-dotenv.
 If any package shows an error, you'll need to install it manually.

-**Step 3:** Now, inside the "desktop" folder and with the virtual environment activated, run the following command to start the application:
+**Step 3:** Now, inside the "graphic-interface" folder and with the virtual environment activated, run the following command to start the application:
 ```sh
 flask run
 ```